PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

 ======

-This README discusses issues unique to NuttX configurations for the Shenzhou development board from www.armjishu.com featuring the STMicro STM32F107VCT MCU.
-On-board features:
+This README discusses issues unique to NuttX configurations for the Shenzhou IV development board from www.armjishu.com featuring the STMicro STM32F107VCT MCU.
+As of this writing, there are five models of the Shenzhou board:

+  1. Shenzhou I (STM32F103RB)
+  2. Shenzhou II (STM32F103VC)
+  3. Shenzhou III (STM32F103ZE)
+  4. Shenzhou IV (STM32F107VC)
+  5. Shenzhou king ((STM32F103ZG, core board + IO expansion board)).

+Support is currently provided for the Shenzhou IV only.
+Features of the Shenzhou IV board include:

   - STM32F107VCT
   - 10/100M PHY (DM9161AEP)